How to move a peony bush without upsetting the fairies

 The more foliage you strip off before you put them in water, the more the water will hydrate the flower heads and cause them to open quickly.

 Ants love the sticky syrup that appears on the buds.
-They usually parade off after awhile but if the ants haven’t left yet and you want to bring cut flowers inside, cut the stems and place the flowers in a water-filled vase.
-Place the vase in the shade and leave outside overnight.
+They usually parade off but if the ants haven’t left and you want to bring cut flowers inside, cut the stems and place the flowers in a water-filled vase, place it in the shade and leave outside overnight.
 The ants should vacate and then you can bring the flowers inside without bringing the ants in, too.

 Peony blooms dry beautifully.
-Attach a rubber band around each stem or bunch, then hang the flowers upside down.
-Allow inverted peonies to dry for one to two weeks or until they are no longer limp when turned right side up.
+Attach a rubber band around each stem or bunch and hang flowers upside down.
+Allow to dry for one to two weeks or until they are no longer limp when turned right side up.